 A/B Tests – test various copy tones, call to actions and selling messages with A/B tests.

 Why this matters: now, we have affordable methods for A/B and multi-variant testing.
-These shouldn't be overlooked, as they can boost your conversion rates and give you hard-data to support your design decisions.
+Usability testing shouldn't be overlooked, as it can boost your lead generation and give you hard-data to support your web design decisions.
+If you're not sure what current customers like about your website, you're likely due for user testing.

 E-commerce UX Design